3D printing marketplace: Concept

-The market for 3D printers has grown tremendously over the past several years.
+The market for 3D printers grew significantly during the 2010s.
 According to Wohlers Report 2018, 3D printer Market reached 7.3 billions $ in 2017, with +21% growth over the previous year.
 The market is mostly B2B right now, because 3D printing is still a complex process.
 But even for SMB or freelance, they cannot develop all the knowledge around this technology, that's why 3D printing marketplace have been developing since the last years.

-The field of 3D printing is a fascinating field that develops new avenues of creation and engineering.
-The field is developing rapidly and reaches many industries in the industry as well as mainstream users.
+3D printing is a rapidly developing field, that reaches many in the industry as well as mainstream users.

 The open source community helps with the effort and makes the 3D creative and learning experience accessible to anyone who wishes, while lowering the barriers for the community worldwide.

 Industries and sectors benefiting from the technology are aerospace, medical (dental, maxillofacial, craniofacial, cosmetic surgery, medical equipment, orthopedics, bio-printing), automobile, engineering, tools, toys, architecture, construction, jewelry, fashion, design, food, art, entertainment and education.